 The three principal elements of our executive compensation programs are base salary, short-term performance-based cash incentive compensation and long-term performance-based equity incentive compensation.
-Participation in base salary and short-term performance-based cash incentive compensation is the same for all of our NEOs, including our CEO.
+Each NEO's base salary is set considering similar criteria and all our NEOs, including our CEO, participate in the same short-term performance-based cash incentive compensation.
 The size and grant timing of long-term performance-based equity incentive compensation for our CEO is different from the other NEOs but the other key terms of the award are the same, including vesting and performance requirements.
 Other elements of compensation that may be paid to NEOs include retirement and other post-employment benefits and perquisites.
 Our CEO is not eligible for post-employment benefits under a severance or change in control agreement.
 Additional information about each of these compensation components is provided below.